alboe-development/alboe/packages/utils/common/README.md

 ## Installation

-Since this package is marked `private` as a part of its definition, it can only be consumed locally within this project.
+Since this package is marked `private` as a part of its definition, it can only be consumed locally within the `alboe` project.

 This package is meant to be consumed as a **dependency**.